wp-plugins/travel-search/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Main JS file of the plugin made jQuery noConflict-mode compatible
+* noConflict-mode option has been added to settings for blogs with more instances of jQuery
+* Minor bug has been fixed in the color picker
+* Wording optimized on the boxes, compare button
+* Loading image visual bug has been fixed

 = 1.2.1 =
 * Minor bug fixed while saving the settings via FTP - no error message were shown if no password was given.
 * Internal tracking variable made hookable.